-To investigate CPU consumption on a per-process basis, use the prstat tool on Solaris or the top utility on Linux.
+To investigate CPU consumption on a per-process basis, use a command such as the top utility on Linux.
 If a process other than the Java process used to run the Directory Server is consuming a significant amount of available CPU, it might be interfering with the ability of the Directory Server to run effectively.